-A S VICAR of Him Who in a decisive hour pronounced before the highest earthly authority of that day, the great words: "For this was I born, and for this came I into the world; that I should give testimony to the truth.
-Every one that is of the truth, heareth my voice" (St. John xviii:37), We feel We owe no greater debt to Our office and to Our time than to testify to the truth with Apostolic firmness: "to give testimony to the truth."
-This duty necessarily entails the exposition and confutation of errors and human faults: for these must be made known before it is possible to tend and to heal them, "you shall know the truth, and the truth shall make you free" (St. John viii:32).
-In the fulfillment of this, Our duty, We shall not let Ourselves be influenced by earthly considerations nor be held back by mistrust or opposition. by rebuffs or lack of appreciation of Our words, nor yet by fear of misconceptions and misinterpretations.
-We shall fulfill Our duty, animated ever with that paternal charity which, while it suffers from the evils which afflict Our children, at the same time points out to them the remedy; We shall strive to imitate the Divine Model of shepherds.
-Jesus, the Good Shepherd, Who is light as well as love: "doing the truth in charity" (Ephesians iv:15).
+16. As Vicar of Him Who in a decisive hour pronounced before the highest earthly authority of that day, the great words: "For this was I born, and for this came I into the world; that I should give testimony to the truth.
+Every one that is of the truth, heareth My voice."
+We feel We owe no greater debt to Our office and to Our time than to testify to the truth with Apostolic firmness: "to give testimony to the truth."
+This duty necessarily entails the exposition and confutation of errors and human faults; for these must be made known before it is possible to tend and to heal them.
+"You shall know the truth and the truth shall make you free."
+In the fulfillment of this, Our duty, we shall not let Ourselves be influenced by earthly considerations nor be held back by mistrust or opposition, by rebuffs or lack of appreciation of Our words, nor yet by fear of misconceptions and misinterpretations.
+We shall fulfill Our duty, animated ever with that paternal charity which, while it suffers from the evils which afflict Our children, at the same time points out to them the remedy.
+We shall strive to imitate the Divine Model of shepherds, Jesus, the Good Shepherd, Who is light as well as love: "Doing the truth in charity."